An update to this blog post can be found here.

 Ultimately, Beth Israel was only able to admit twenty-nine influenza patients.
+(Update: This number is disputed in other sources.)
 Seven members of the House Staff were awarded $25 (approximately $500 today) for “self-sacrificing services performed” and the Hospital offered special incentive pay to doctors and nurses to help combat the fact that they were understaffed.

 Despite the limited patient intake, Beth Israel’s contributions to the 1918 flu pandemic were still impactful.
 In December 1918, Superintendent of the Hospital, Louis J. Frank, contacted Presidents Roosevelt and Taft to encourage universal nursing training in the education of women, likely in response to the chronic under-staffing at this time.
 By January 1919, many of the patients in the Hospital were admitted for “post-influenzal complications” leading to the care of many affected by the pandemic.